 David teaches Beginning & Intermediate Guitar for EMCC.

-Malcom teaches Oil Painting, Oil Painting for Beginners, Beginning Watercolors, and Introduction to Pastel this semester.
+Malcolm teaches Oil Painting, Oil Painting for Beginners I & II, Beginning Watercolors, and Introduction to Pastel this semester.

 Jeff Holmes has been in the financial services industry for 24 years and holds the following securities registrations: Series 7, 65, and 63.
 He also holds the following insurance licenses: Life, Accident & Health, Disability, and Property & Casualty.
 He teaches Financial and Retirement Planning Workshops at local companies and Community Colleges.